 The Deboss join in too, with some Mooks as backup dancers for our heroes, and the generals getting a few seconds of dancing in themselves.

-The endings now also feature, in a split screen with the original ending, viewer-submitted video footage of Japanese children of all ages and even organized dance troupes doing the dance.
+Starting with Brave 12 all the way to the second-to-last (#47), the ending also featured, in a split screen with the original ending, viewer-submitted video footage of Japanese children of all ages and even organized dance troupes doing the dance.

 Debut Queue: All five Kyoryugers meet in the first episode, but it takes a few more episodes before they start being open to each other.